The Surge: An Ode to Sinéad O’Connor at Aviva Studios

 Sinéad O’Connor’s voice carried risk both on and off the stage.
 It was emotionally unguarded in her music, and uncompromising in public – used to speak uncomfortable truths even when doing so would bring personal and professional damage.
 The Surge: An Ode to Sinéad O’Connor takes that combination of musical power and moral defiance as its starting point, responding to a life lived against the grain.

 Conceived, choreographed and directed by the Tony Award-winning Sonya Tayeh, The Surge is the first major stage production devoted to O’Connor’s life and work, presented by New York’s Joyce Theater and Factory International.
-Performed by a company of 10 women spanning a wide range of ages and dance disciplines, it’s set to O’Connor’s iconic music and her recorded voice, guided by spoken excerpts from her memoir Rememberings.
+Performed by a company of 10 women spanning a wide range of ages and dance disciplines, it’s set to O’Connor’s iconic music and her recorded voice, reading excerpts from her memoir Rememberings.

 “Sinéad has been a part of my life since her first album arrived blaring out car windows in Detroit, where I’m from,” Sonya Tayeh told Crack Magazine.
 “All of those memories came flooding back when she passed.
 I was heartbroken and had this sudden vision of 10 women standing in a straight line at the edge of a stage and I was hearing ‘Troy’ in my ears.”